 - Bachelor's degrees in psychology and mental health do not produce the same higher-level careers as advanced degrees, but are suitable for those who want to become career counselors, case managers, probation officers or the like.

-- Master's degrees are among the most common psychology and mental health degrees because of the diverse career opportunities they provide.
+- Master's degrees in psychology are among the most common psychology and mental health degrees because of the diverse career opportunities they provide.
 Therapists, counselors, social workers and some psychology professors typically have master's degrees.

 - Doctoral degrees in psychology or mental health are ideal for those who want to work in more advanced mental health care, in research or in academia.

 - Certificates in psychology or mental health help those with psychology degrees develop specialties, or help entry-level workers get their first jobs.
 The American Board of Professional Psychology (ABPP) is a popular certificate vendor offering credentials in 13 different specialties as of 2011.